readium/architecture/proposals/000-preferences-api.md

 The Preferences API is a tool for creating components configurable during runtime.
 It provides a useful framework for constructing user settings interfaces, taking into account all the rules and dependencies associated with each setting.
 This makes it easy for developers to create a user interface that can be customized to their individual needs.

+Multiple Readium components, such as Navigators, use this new framework to provide a unified API that enables them to change their settings on-the-fly.

 ## Motivation

 Navigators in Readium are built differently depending on the type of publication.
 In the past, the API for modifying their presentation varied across implementations, making it more difficult to build a user interface and store user preferences.